 Paul Revere and Rosa Parks

-Paul Revere is of course remembered for his “midnight ride.”
+Paul Revere is, of course, remembered for his “midnight ride.”
 His courageous actions on that dangerous night were made famous in the poem by Longfellow.
-Since then any cartoon showing the galloping horse ridden a person in a tri-corner hat shouting immediately brings to mind Paul Revere.
-Once, on the Andy Griffith show, when children were complaining that “history is boring” Sheriff Andy told them an incredibly dramatic and completely ludicrous account of Paul Revere’s ride.
+Since then, any cartoon showing the person in a tri-corner hat and shouting while riding a galloping horse immediately brings to mind Paul Revere.
+Once, on the Andy Griffith show, when children were complaining that “history is boring,” Sheriff Andy told them an incredibly dramatic and completely ludicrous account of Paul Revere’s ride.
 They immediately wanted to learn more history!
-However, Paul Revere seems to materialize on the day of the ride and then disappears from standard history books the next day.
-No mention is made of the fact that he had been risking his life for 10 years for the patriot cause, that he organized the first spy network in America according to the CIA, that he was an incredibly influential artists or that after the midnight ride he helped to organize an important gunpowder mill to help the colonies or that he became a very influential and innovative businessman.
+Paul Revere seems to materialize on the day of the ride and then disappears from standard history books the next day.
+No mention is made of the fact that he had been risking his life for 10 years for the patriot cause, that he organized the first spy network in America according to the CIA, that he was an incredibly influential artist, or that after the midnight ride he helped organize an important gunpowder mill to help the colonies or that he became a very influential and innovative businessman.

 Rosa Parks, like Paul Revere, seems to appear out of nowhere on December 1, 1955.
 In the public mind, she was just a “little old lady with tired feet” who sat down on a restricted bus seat and started an important part of the civil rights movement.
 Mrs. Parks often explained that she was neither old nor unaware on that date.
-Like Paul Revere, she had been deeply involved in the movement for freedom for many, many years before that day.
+Like Paul Revere, she had been deeply involved in the movement for freedom for many years before that day.
 She had been the secretary to the president of the Alabama NAACP and investigated many claims of racial abuse.
 She had participated in raising money for the Scottsboro boys and had been a very visible figure in the Alabama civil rights community.
 After her arrest, despite numerous death threats, Mrs. Parks stayed deeply involved in the movement.
-She devoted the rest of her life to helping others through her speeches, books, worked, and activism.
-At times, she neglected her own care to care for others. when her long life came to an end, she was mourned by a nation.that was grateful and humbled and respectful.
+She devoted the rest of her life to helping others through her speeches, books, work, and activism.
+At times, she neglected herself to care for others.
+When her long life came to an end, she was mourned by a nation that was grateful, humbled and respectful.

 Like Revere, her actions were quickly overshadowed by more dominant and forceful personalities.
-But her actions before and after her arrest show her to be a woman of absolute, iron willed commitment.
+But her actions before and after her arrest showed her to be a woman of absolute, iron willed commitment.